discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/02-remote-theme.md

 In your local terminal, navigate to a directory where you want to store your new theme.
 Run `discourse_theme new my-first-theme`, then follow the prompts to fill in the theme's metadata.

-When setup is done, you'll see `✅ Done!`, and you'll be prompted to start 'watching' the theme.
+When setup is done, you'll see `✅ Done!`, and you'll be prompted to start "watching" the theme.
 Answer yes, and then work through the watching setup.

 For the root URL, enter the base URL of the Discourse site you'd like to sync the theme to.
 For a local development environment, use something like `http://localhost:4200`.
 For a production site, use something like `https://meta.discourse.org`.
 Or for Theme Creator, use `https://discourse.theme-creator.io`.

 Now you'll need to generate an API key.
 For a local development environment or production forum, visit the "API Keys" section of the admin panel, choose "Add API key", and create one associated with your user account, and a "Global" scope.
-Then paste it into the discourse_theme CLI.
+Then paste it into the `discourse_theme` CLI.

-If you're using theme creator, visit the themes section of your user profile, click the "API Key" button in the bottom left, generate, then paste into the discourse_theme CLI.
+If you're using theme creator, visit the themes section of your user profile, click the "API Key" button in the bottom left, generate, then paste into the `discourse_theme` CLI.

 Finally, choose "Create and Sync with new theme".
 You should see a success message, and some handy links to preview and manage the theme.

-Right now this is just an empty theme, so let's add back the customizations we created in chapter one of the tutorial.
+Right now this is just an empty theme, so let's add the customizations we created in chapter one of the tutorial to this new theme.

 ## Introducing custom code